-- debtor's invoices are raised promptly on official invoices, in respect of all income due to the College. - invoices are prepared with care, recorded in the ledger, show the correct amount due and are credited to the appropriate income account. - any credits granted are valid, properly authorised and completely recorded. - VAT is correctly charged where appropriate and accounted for. - monies received are posted to the correct debtor's account. - swift and effective action is taken in collecting overdue debts, in accordance with the protocols noted in the financial procedures. - outstanding debts are monitored, and reports prepared for management. - correction of an error using a credit note requires Finance Manager approval i.e., posting/text/coding/amount/VAT/withdrawal of student.
+- debtor's invoices are raised promptly on official invoices, in respect of all income due to the College. - invoices are prepared with care, recorded in the ledger, show the correct amount due and are credited to the appropriate income account. - any credits granted are valid, properly authorised and completely recorded. - VAT is correctly charged where appropriate and accounted for. - monies received are posted to the correct debtors account. - swift and effective action is taken in collecting overdue debts, in accordance with the protocols noted in the financial procedures. - outstanding debts are monitored, and reports prepared for management. - correction of an error using a credit note requires Finance Officer or Head of Finance and Student Funding approval i.e., posting / text / coding / amount / VAT / withdrawal of student.

-The Director of Finance will implement procedures for the collection of debts including any instalment arrangements the periods in which different types of invoices must be paid.
+The Director of Finance and Estates will implement procedures for the collection of debts including any instalment arrangements the periods in which different types of invoices must be paid.